impostorsguides/impostorsguides.github.io/rbenv/part-1/1-f-content.md

 1. It is a common practice to use the wildcard asterisk symbol (`*`) as a final pattern to define the default case.
 This pattern will always match.

 1. If no pattern is matched, the return status is zero.
-Otherwise, the return status is the [exit status](https://web.archive.org/web/20220806222213/https://linuxize.com/post/bash-exit/) of the executed commands.
+Otherwise, the return status is the [exit status](https://web.archive.org/web/20220806222213/https://linuxize.com/post/bash-exit/){:target="_blank" rel="noopener"} of the executed commands.

 None of this is terribly surprising, since these rules all appear to match how case statements work in Ruby and other languages I've worked with.